-Original story: In a bid to comply with a B.C.
-Human Rights Code amendment last year that added gender identity and expression to areas of protection in the code, the City of Kelowna is looking to change some signs on its public washrooms.
+In a bid to comply with a B.C.
+Human Rights Code amendment last year that added gender identity and expression to areas of protection in the code, the City of Kelowna will be changing some signs on its public washrooms.

-City staff are recommending the adoption of what it says would be consistent signage, which would focus on the function of the washroom facility rather than the gender of the person using it.
+Kelowna council unanimously approved a recommendation from staff to adopt what it says would be consistent signage, which would focus on the function of the washroom facility rather than the gender of the person using it.
 And staff says the signs should express a message that all users are welcome.

-“This is an emerging issue across Canada and a number of organizations are modifying their practices and policies to ensure inclusivity, including the creation of gender neutral washrooms,” says a staff report going to city council Monday.
+“This is an emerging issue across Canada and a number of organizations are modifying their practices and policies to ensure inclusivity, including the creation of gender neutral washrooms,”stated the report to council.

 “Previous decisions in Canada have found that everyone has the right to define their own gender identity and to use the washroom that conforms with their chosen identity.”